AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 Every query should use an index to deliver optimal performance.
 In the majority of cases, existing out-of-the-box indexes should be sufficient to handle queries.

 Sometimes custom properties need to be added to an existing index, so additional constraints can be queried using the index.
 See the document [Content Search and Indexing](/help/operations/indexing.md#changing-an-index) for more details.
-The [JCR Query Cheatsheet](#jcr-query-cheatsheet) section of this document describes the property definition on an index that support a specific query type.
+The [JCR Query Cheatsheet](#jcr-query-cheatsheet) section of this document describes how a property definition on an index has to look in order to support a specific query type.

 ### Use the Right Criteria {#use-the-right-criteria}